zegelin/cassandra-exporter/README.md

 ### JMX Standalone (Experimental)

 While it is preferable to run *cassandra-exporter* as a Java agent for performance, it can instead be run as an external application if required.

+Download the [latest release](https://github.com/zegelin/cassandra-exporter/releases/latest) and copy `cassandra-exporter-standalone-<version>.jar` to a directory of your choosing and start it via `java -jar cassandra-exporter-standalone-<version>.jar`

-Metrics will be queried via JMX.
+In this mode metrics will be queried via JMX which will incur a performance overhead.

-The set of metrics should be identical, but currently some additional metadata labels attached to the `cassandra_table_*` metrics will not be available.
+The set of metrics available should be identical.
+Currently some additional metadata labels, such as the table type (table, index, view, etc) attached to the `cassandra_table_*` metrics, are not available.

-This was originally designed to assist with benchmarking and development of the exporter.
+The standalone mode was originally designed to assist with benchmarking and development of the exporter.
 Currently the JMX RMI service URL and HTTP endpoint values are hard-coded.
 The application will need to be recompiled if these parameters need to be changed.

+Future areas of development

 ## Exported Metrics